TheOdinProject/curriculum/advanced_html_css/accessibility/accessibility_auditing.md

 ### Introduction

-By now you should feel confident enough to start making your websites a little more accessible for a lot of users.
-In this lesson, you will learn how to check if you've correctly implemented your a11y features with the help of DevTools.
+Now that you are equipped with the necessary knowledge to make your websites more accessible to many users, the question arises: How can we verify the correct implementation of a11y features?
+Are there any mistakes to be corrected, or potential improvements to be made?
+In this lesson, we will answer those questions to help push your a11y skills over the top.

 ### Learning outcomes